bblfsh/python-client/README.md

 ## Installation

-The recommended way to install *client-python* is using our pip [package](https://pypi.python.org/pypi/bblfsh):
+The recommended way to install *python-client* is using our pip [package](https://pypi.python.org/pypi/bblfsh):

 ```sh
 pip3 install bblfsh